Early Identification of SEND

 If your child has complex needs

-In Redbridge, the Pre-school Home Visiting Service (PSHVS) works with parents and children (0-5 years) in the home to build on the abilities of the child and support them to learn and master new skills.
+In Redbridge, the Early Years SEND Support Services (EYSENDSS) Pre-School Home Visiting Team works with parents and children (0-5 years) in the home to build on the abilities of the child and support them to learn and master new skills.
 Much of the learning takes place through play and during the child’s daily routine.
 Support is tailored to meet the requirements of the individual child.
-Home Visitors will provide a link between parents and other professionals.
-Referral to the Pre-School Home Visiting service is made through the SEND Early Years Panel, although informal enquiries can be raised directly with the service.
+Home Visitors will often provide a link between parents and other professionals.
+Referral to the team is made through the SEND Early Years Panel, although informal enquiries can be raised directly with the Early Years SEND Support Service.

 Childcare and Early Education